seirana/GEscDRS-TheraNet/README.md

 ```

 ### step 3: Install dependent software for GEscDRS
-* TheraNet needs some extra software to run:
+GEcsDRS needs some extra software to run:
-  *scDRS
+* scDRS
 Nextflow will install it.
 If there is a problem, check [their page](https://pypi.org/project/scdrs/).
 * bcftools
 You can install it from [here](https://samtools.github.io/bcftools/howtos/install.html).
 * MAGMA
 Select and install the proper version based on your operating system from [here](https://cncr.nl/research/magma/).

 ## Downloads
 ### Downloading GEscDRS-TheraNet